News, Phil Campbell, Z - News Main

 Published 9:38 am Wednesday, May 13, 2026

-PHIL CAMPBELL – The elementary school is under a heightened awareness status Wednesday morning after two students told teachers that there was a man dressed in all black with a gun on the campus, according to Police Chief Jessica Clemments.
+The elementary school was placed under heightened awareness status at the beginning of the school day after the students approached the teachers saying there was a man wearing all black with a gun on campus, according to Police Chief Jessica Clemments.

-“We have walked and searched the property and no one is around that shouldn’t be,” Clemments told the TimesDaily.
+“We have walked and searched the property and no one is around that shouldn’t be,” Clemments told the TimesDaily Thursday morning.

 Heightened awareness means an unusual situation may exist, according to the Franklin County Schools Handbook.
 “Instruction will continue but the system/school will be instructed to report any suspicious or unusual activity.”

-The elementary school posted a statement on its social media page saying that officials have “secured the perimeter.”
+The elementary school posted a statement on its social media page saying that officials had “secured the perimeter.”

 “Everything is safe and we are taking all precautions.
 No other actions are needed at this time,” the school stated.